Frequently asked questions

 If you require someone to attend the scan with you, please let us know when booking your appointment.

-The check will be offered to all eligible residents in south east London by 2026, so if your GP practice isn't currently listed don't worry, you will recieve a letter when the programme is live at your practice.
+Lung Cancer Screening will be offered to all eligible residents in south east London by 2026, so if your GP practice isn't currently listed don't worry, you will recieve a letter when the programme is live at your practice.

 If you are worried about any of the symptoms below, please contact your GP practice:

-- A persistent cough or change in your normal cough
+• A persistent cough or change in your normal cough

-- Coughing up blood
+• Coughing up blood

-- Being short of breath
+• Being short of breath

-- Unexplained tiredness or weight loss
+• Unexplained tiredness or weight loss

-- An ache or pain when breathing or coughing
+• An ache or pain when breathing or coughing

-- Appetite loss
+• Appetite loss

-Currently, lung health checks are for people aged 55-74 who have ever smoked.
-Lung health checks are proven to be beneficial in medical research in this age group.
 Below this age we do not have enough evidence that we can achieve definite benefit.
 However, anyone can get lung cancer so if you have any concerns or are experiencing new symptoms, please contact your GP.

-Currently, lung health checks are for people aged 55-74 who have ever smoked.
-Lung health checks are proven to beneficial in medical research in this age group.
+The two stage of the screening process - the Lung Health Check and CT scan - are proven to be beneficial in medical research in this age group.
 Above this age we do not have enough evidence that we can achieve definite benefit.
 The main concern is that the risks from treatment and other medical conditions begin to outweigh the benefits of screening from 75 years and over.
 However, anyone can get lung cancer so if you have any concerns or are experiencing new symptoms, please contact your GP.